isomerpages/moe-clementipri/_parents-info/School Vision,Mission & Values/School Vision, Mission & Values.md

 <u>Clementians respect and appreciate diversity</u>
 - Value and respect peers who are different
-- Be incusive, working well with peers from diverse backgrounds.
+- Be inclusive, working well with peers from diverse backgrounds.
 - Exercise sensitivity in understanding and respecting differences among peers
 - Actively listen to diverse views and keep an open mind in learning from others